edmilsoncorreia/eddycorreia/README.md

 ### Hello World! 👋

 - 🔭 I’m currently working at Claro Brasil Company as a Cable TV and Internet technician
-- 🌱 I’m currently learning how to use Git and GitHub :D
+- 🌱 I’m currently learning how begin with front-end at RocketSeat Education :D
 - 🤔 I’m looking for help with how to start coding and how to improve my knowledge
 - 📫 How to reach me:
   You can find me by email: edmilson.cc@gmail.com